Welcome

 Our Wisconsin, Part 3

-To honor Our Wisconsin’s roots and students’ desire for in-person educational opportunities, the Our Wisconsin intern team offers opt-in, followup workshops and programming as a “Part 3” to the Our Wisconsin Experience.
+To honor Our Wisconsin’s roots and students’ desire for in-person educational opportunities, the Our Wisconsin intern team offers opt-in workshops and programming as a part of the Our Wisconsin Experience.

-These in-person opportunities focus on expanding content learned in the online course, such as the importance of cultivating inclusive communities and acquiring a set of tools and strategies to play an active role in leading those efforts.
+These in-person opportunities focus on exploring the importance of cultivating inclusive communities and acquiring a set of tools and strategies to play an active role in leading those efforts.
 Our Wisconsin provides both formal and informal training and resource building sessions to students, with a primary focus on first-years, but open to all undergrads.

-Request an Our Wisconsin, Part 3 workshop from our workshop request form.
+Request an student led Our Wisconsin, workshop from our workshop request form.

 This is an accordion element with a series of buttons that open and close related content panels.